TroyB95/beer-sorter-brewdog/README.md

 ## To Do

--Refactor /ToDo code
+--Refactor /ToDo code
--Finish Styling
+--Finish Styling
--Create loading component
+--Create loading component
--Make any optimizations I find
+--Make any optimizations I find
--Add Jest unit tests and snapshots
+--Add Jest unit tests and snapshots
--Add Cypress End to end tests
+--Add Cypress End to end tests

 In the project directory, you can run: